calebjmatthews/endless-desert/concept.md

   - Group-specific happiness influenced by quality of house; kind and quality of food, drink, clothing, presence of cats, and treasure; desirability of job.
 Happiness has a large effect on work performance, is displayed prominently, and can lead to special events.
   - Groups can be assigned to a specific building, which will dramatically increase the output of the building.
 Otherwise buildings are run by generic citizens (if the building has that capability).
 Buildings that produce artisan goods or an entertainment bonus can't be run by citizens.
   - Sunset gradient: #f58f7d @ 0, #6a41b4 @ 67, #0034aa @ 100
+  - Chemistry research for Perfumery, need original perfume to be able to duplicate

 Where is the bottleneck?
   - Creation of basic resources should be based on buildings (rather than working groups), with specialty goods for limited use or trade created by groups.